The Stanford Neuromuscular Disorders Program Team

 Michelle Cao, DO

-Dr. Cao is a Clinical Assistant Professor in the Division of Sleep Medicine.
+Dr. Cao is a Clinical Associate Professor in the Division of Sleep Medicine.
 She received her medical degree from Western University of Health Sciences in Pomona, California.
 She completed her Internal Medicine residency at Loma Linda University.
 Dr. Cao then went on to complete Pulmonary and Critical Care Medicine fellowship at Harbor-UCLA Medical Center, and Sleep Medicine fellowship at Stanford University.

 Dr. Cao is Board Certified in Internal Medicine, Pulmonary, Critical Care, and Sleep Medicine by the American Board of Medical Subspecialties.
 Dr. Cao sees patients at the Stanford Sleep Medicine Clinic in Redwood City Campus and the Neuromuscular Multidisciplinary Clinic in the Stanford Neurosciences Institute.
 Her clinical expertise includes obstructive sleep apnea; central sleep apnea and pulmonary/sleep related breathing disorders in neuromuscular disease.
 Her research interests include advanced positive airway pressure treatment for sleep-disordered breathing; opioid induced central sleep apnea, and sleep education.

 Dr. Lin earned her medical degree at the University of Pittsburgh School of Medicine where was awarded a Dean's Scholarship and the Dr. Tryphena Humphrey Student Award in Neurology.
 She completed neurology residency at the Harvard Neurology Program at Beth Israel Deaconess Medical Center in Boston where she served as an administrative chief resident in her final year and was awarded the Michael Ronthal Resident Teaching Award.
 She then went on to complete her neuromuscular fellowship at Stanford.